Natural Steps, Arkansas: Education

 Beginning in the late 1884, Natural Steps built the Natural Steps Methodist Church that was originally known as Shady Grove Church.
 It occupied a one-room church and school house.
 The school closed in the late 1920s.
 That building burned ten years after it was built and was replaced with another.
 This building burned in the 1940s.

-— Written by Fred O. Henker, M.D.

-Currently it is in the Pulaski County Special School District, and is zoned to Joe T. Robinson Elementary School, Joe T. Robinson Middle School, and Joe T. Robinson High School.
+Natural Steps is in the Pulaski County Special School District, and is zoned to Joe T. Robinson Elementary School, Joe T. Robinson Middle School, and Joe T. Robinson High School.

-Historic Bridge
+Historic bridge

-In the 1920s, a one-lane truss bridge was built on the old AR 300 to cross the Little Maumelle River.
-It is on the Historic Bridges of the United States (Maumelle River AR 300 Bridge) for Pulaski County, Arkansas.
-The bridge still stands in the shadow of Pinnacle Mountain, but was made obsolete by a new bridge in 1981.
-Today, it is only open to pedestrians for fishing and is part of the 223 mile long Ouachita National Recreation Trail.
+In the 1920s, a one-lane truss bridge was built on the route of the old AR 300 to cross the Little Maumelle River.
+It is listed on the Historic Bridges of the United States (Maumelle River AR 300 Bridge) for Pulaski County, Arkansas.
+The bridge still stands in the shadow of Pinnacle Mountain, but was made obsolete by a new bridge built in 1981.
+Today, it is only open to pedestrians for fishing and is part of the 223-mile-long Ouachita National Recreation Trail.